patelrohanv/patelrohanv.blog/posts/dva-c01-studying-code.md

 * allows for quickly deployment  and scale containerized workloads
 * ECS will run your containers on clusters of virtual machines

-* EC2 provides more control over the installation, configuration, and managment of the compute environment relative to ECS or Fargate
+* EC2 provides more control over the installation, configuration, and management of the compute environment relative to Fargate

 ###### Fargate